jyecs/golsim/README.md

 - Add clicking the canvas can add cells to the canvas.
 - Connect presets to a drop down list.
 - Drag to be able to move the grid.
+- While dragging and the game is running both work at the same time.

 WIP:
-- While dragging and the game is running both work at the same time.
-- Stylize game (Just write some basic CSS)
+- (Major) Stylize game (Just write some basic CSS)
+- Add animation speed slider so you can control how fast things happen
 - Make the canvas drawing less hacky (There is a lot of stuff that I think is going on that really shouldn't be).
 - Optimize GoL Algo (Maybe use a real one, or clean up the one that I made)